 Your website should be sending the very same message about your company – that you’re innovative, modern, and a desirable place to work.

-Instead, many small manufacturing websites are dull, tired, and let’s face it, b-o-r-i-n-g.
+Instead, many small manufacturing websites are dull, tired, and b-o-r-i-n-g.
 A website with an outdated, non-mobile friendly design says: “We’re stuck in the old way of doing things, including our hiring practices,” even if the exact opposite is true.

 So many times, I’ve walked into manufacturing facilities and have been blown away by the innovation and excitement.